Peter-Kahl/Authoritarianism-and-the-Architecture-of-Obedience/README.md

 ### Cite this work

 ```
 Kahl, P. (2025).
-Authoritarianism and the Architecture of Obedience: From Fiduciary–Epistemic Trusteeship to Clientelist Betrayal.
+Authoritarianism and the architecture of obedience: From fiduciary–epistemic trusteeship to clientelist betrayal.
 Lex et Ratio Ltd. https://github.com/Peter-Kahl/Authoritarianism-and-the-Architecture-of-Obedience
 ```

 ### Publisher & Licence